-Hammond Trotter Solicitors are experts in speeding cases and will take a detailed look at all the evidence that has been collated by all parties in your case.
+Hammond Trotter are expert speeding solicitors and will take a detailed look at all the evidence that has been collated by all parties in your case.
 If a speed camera or trap was used we will investigate as to whether the device was properly calibrated and issues relating to distance and alignment checks.
 It is our aim to provide you with total confidence in your speeding defence.

 How to contest a charge of speeding